UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

-Explore this emotive castle and discover some of its fascinating historical episodes from the time of Henry VIII to the Second World War.
+Explore this castle’s eventful history, from the time of Henry VIII to the Second World War.

 The Tudor period saw the gradual evolution of England’s medieval army into a larger, firearm-wielding force supported by powerful ships and formidable gun forts.

-John Glasson Thomas wrote fond letters to a friend, Gertie Brooks, when he was posted to Pendennis Castle and beyond during the First World War.
-Read excerpts for touching insights into his wartime life.
+John Glasson Thomas wrote fond letters to a friend, Gertie Brooks, when he was posted to Pendennis Castle during the First World War.
+Read excerpts for insights into his wartime life.